 I have been following Sarah Rudell Beach's "Left Brain Buddha" site for a while now.
 It's perfect for me because I aspire to mindfulness but too often find my left brain running the show.
 Sarah's most recent post, "Dear Exhausted, Struggling Mama...," is a great read for parents of children of any age, but especially … Continue reading For new moms: letter to your future self

-This so beautifully captures the essence of parenting, especially: “It is a child’s job to explore.
+This so beautifully captures the essence of parenting, especially: "It is a child’s job to explore.
 It is a parent’s job to provide safe boundaries for child exploration, to give limits that provide a sense of security, not restriction.
 It’s rather an impossible assignment, parenting.
-I’d offer that, for those of us who choose it, parenting is also the last stage of our own growing up, the ultimate test of independence in the context of full interdependence.”
+I’d offer that, for those of us who choose it, … Continue reading Letters from camp.

 I’m quite sure how I feel about reblogging my own blog post, but this one seems to have resonance for both of my professions. — Audrey

 The Beauty of the Known